An island of spiritual hedonism

 We didn’t try it, but the school by the lake in Sri Thanu is supposed to be pretty good.

-Getting a massage is one of our favourite activities in Thailand!
+Getting a massage is one of our favourite things to do in Koh Phangan – and well, in fact everywhere in Thailand!

 Thai massages are so hardcore but so amazing.